Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 ![Manaria Friends — 01 (frame 4 getnative graph)](images/descale_graph.png)

-The X axis shows the resolutions that were checked, and the Y axis shows the relative error.
+The X-axis shows the resolutions that were checked, and the Y-axis shows the relative error.
 The relative error refers to
 the difference between the original frame and the rescaled frame.